Learn Chinese: Chinese writing

 With these eight basic strokes and their variants, one can write a hundred or so basic Chinese characters called graphic components.
 Some graphic components are single words as 马 mǎ (horse), others are never found alone as the component 氵 for water, only with other components.
 By combining these components, one can create an infinite number of Chinese characters.
 The learning of graphic components may seem unnecessary and tedious to the beginner, but it then enables you to memorize Chinese characters much more easily.

 You will often hear about "radical".
 The radical of a Chinese character is the graphical component that allows us to classify it and find it in a dictionary.
 Modern Chinese dictionaries list 214 radicals.
 To describe the composition of the Chinese character, it is better to speak of graphic component rather than radical.
 Indeed, a Chinese character has only one radical, but can be composed of several graphic components.
 On the other hand, some important graphics components are not listed as radicals.
 Finally many radicals are themselves built with several graphic components.

 A Chinese character is written in an imaginary square.
-If the character is composed of several radicals, which is almost always the case, the radicals must not be too far apart and all must fit in the same square, otherwise they will be considered as different characters.
-For example, the character 好 is composed of two radicals.
+If the character is composed of several components, which is almost always the case, the components must not be too far apart and all must fit in the same square, otherwise they will be considered as different characters.
+For example, the character 好 is composed of two components.
 If we do not write the two in the same imaginary square, it reads: 女子.

 When learning to write a Chinese character, it is imperative to respect the stroke order, that is to say the proper order and correct direction in writing strokes.